guildai/guild.ai/pages/start/index.md

 !!! highlight
-    Guild copies source code files for each run so you have an exact record of what generated the result.
+    Guild copies source code files for each run so you have an exact record of the code that generated the result.

-You can also open a run file using a system program.
+You can open a run file using a system program.

 Open the `train.py` source code file for the latest run: